 Enter the following figures into the DuPont analysis calculator for quickly calculating return on equity.

-Enter the amount of net sales, that is, total sales after deducting sales returns (if any).
+Sales – Enter the amount of net sales that is, total sales after deducting sales returns (if any).
 This represents the revenue of the company from its operations.

-Enter the amount of total assets of the company.
-This figure is simply available in the balance sheet of the company.
+Total Asset – Enter the amount of total assets of the company.
+This figure is simply available on the balance sheet of the company.

-Shareholders’ equity includes equity capital and reserves and surplus available with the company.
-This is per se the kitty of shareholders.
+Shareholders’ Equity – Shareholders’ equity includes equity capital and reserves and surplus available with the company.
+This is, per see, the kitty of shareholders.